 GARBAGE & RECYCLING – NO PLASTIC BAGS

-Over the last four years we have been working towards making this a plastic bag free and plastic straw free festival and are encouraging everyone to use reusable bags and baskets.
+Over the last five years we have been working towards making this a plastic bag free and plastic straw free festival and are encouraging everyone to use reusable bags and baskets.
 Let’s hope we never see a plastic bag or plastic straw on site again!

 A general waste fee is charged on top of your stall fee to help ensure we meet our waste targets.
 The systems in place involve dozens of people who make up our garbology team.
 Contractors are engaged to remove waste and the cost associated with maintaining these standards is high.